ssharunas/pdf-service/README.md

 It's not recommended allowing untrusted HTML input.
 Use trusted HTML templates and sanitize user inputs.

-Fetching of external assets is prohibited as of now.
-You can add internal assets with the [multipart API](#multipart-API).
+Fetching of external assets is prohibited by default.
+You can add internal assets with the [multipart API](#multipart-API) or allow them with query parameter *isAllowExternalResources*.

 If your instance is exposed publicly, I recommend using a reverse proxy to terminate TLS connections and require authentication.
 You could use HTTP Basic Auth and then pass the pdf-service URL to your client software via an environment variable.
 This way auth information can be embedded like this:
 `https://API_USER:API_TOKEN@pdf.example.com/generate`, where `API_USER` and `API_TOKEN` are the
 credentials you set up in the reverse proxy.

+Alternatively you can pass environment variables *BASIC_AUTH_USERNAME* and *BASIC_AUTH_PASSWORD* for built-in basic auth.

 ### Environment variables